davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 19-AUG-2024
 * OpenMeteoEDA_202306_v004 runs random forest model using best two predictors for rain
+* OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on rain, using a smaller training subset
 * OpenMeteoEDA_202306_v004 explores R-squared for every combination of 2 predictors on rain, using a smaller training subset